microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 relevant operations on that.

-To provide access to `IDataViewerCollection`, `ILogManager` Accessors will be added as below and the `LogManagerImpl` will store a pointer to the implemented instance of `IDataViewerCollection`.
+To provide access to `IDataViewerCollection`, `ILogManager` Accessors will be added as below and the `LogManagerImpl` will store a unique pointer to the implemented instance of `IDataViewerCollection`.

 #### `ILogManager` Accessors